guti7/FEND/Projects/Responsive-Blog/Part-1/README.md

 ## Your Goals: ##

-- [ ] Make the images fit in their containers in the viewport.
+- [x] Make the images fit in their containers in the viewport.
-- [ ] Restrain the width of the blog.
+- [x] Restrain the width of the blog.
 - [ ] Drop the page weight.
+- [ ] Style headings, body text, and images

 ## How you know you're done ##